sergiocortessat/React_SuperheroAPIPWS/README.md

 ## About The Project

-The super hero api allows the user to see 5 random villains or heroes from different publishers, as well the user can search by hero and filter by gender.
+The super hero api allows users to see 5 random villains or heroes from different publishers, as well the user can search by hero and filter by gender.

 ## Live Version